Generic eigenstate preparation via measurement-based purification

 where $\sigma_{12}^x\equiv|\varepsilon_1\rangle\langle\varepsilon_2|+|\varepsilon_2\rangle\langle\varepsilon_1|$ and $\sigma_{23}^x\equiv|\varepsilon_2\rangle\langle\varepsilon_3|+|\varepsilon_3\rangle\langle\varepsilon_2|$ are the transition operators in the three-level system.
 One of eigenstates of the system

 constitutes the time-dependent adiabatic path for state engineering.
 In particular, when the system is initialized at the ground state $|\varepsilon_1\rangle$, a perfect population transfer to $|\varepsilon_3\rangle$ could be realized by a slowly-decreasing field $\Omega_{23}(t)$ and a slowly-increasing field $\Omega_{12}(t)$.
 If the Rabi frequencies of these fields are rapidly varying with time, then the system evolution can deviate significantly from the adiabatic path, resulting in an incomplete population transfer to $|\varepsilon_3\rangle$.
-In this situation, we can apply our state-purification scheme to complete and accelerate STIRAP.
+Our state-purification scheme could be applied to modify, complete, and accelerate STIRAP.